llpw-build/nutrition-planet/README.md

 ### Authentication and Authorisation

 Django authentication has been utilised throughout the project.
+Certain functionality, such as leaving reviews and accessing a User Profile, requires the user to be authenticated.

 ### CSRF Protection

 CSRF protection has been utilised on POST forms.

+### Stripe Security

+Stripe Keys stored securely using config vars and .env.
+Stripe and Webhook events are verified using Stripe Signature and Webhook secret before the event data can be utilised by django.

 ### Staff Permissions